paulenerelano/lightning-alert/README.md

 * What is the time complexity for determining if a strike has occurred for a particular asset?
     * O(n)
 * If we put this code into production, but found it too slow, or it needed to scale to many more users or more frequent strikes, what are the first things you would think of to speed it up?
-    * Assuming this will be deployed as a web service, this can be horizontally scaled (LightningAlertService deployed to multiple servers and then a load balancer is placed in front of these servers).
+    * To handle more frequent strikes, this can be scaled horizontally.
+Deploy this application to multiple servers and add a load balancer to route handling of lightning strikes to a server